 lifetime engagement durationamount of engagement time spent by user on your website for users’ lifetime

-Now, after we discussed engaged sessions, let’s look at the second metric – engagement rate.
+Now that we have discussed engaged sessions, let’s look at the second metric – engagement rate.

 What’s the engagement rate and bounce rate in Google Analytics 4?